What is the Community Infrastructure Levy

 • any development where the internal area of a new building, extension or change of use exceeds 100 square metres

-Some developments are exempt from paying, but certain documents must be submitted whether you need to pay the CIL or not.
+Certain documents must be submitted whether you need to pay the CIL or not.
 Failure to submit these at the correct time may result in additional costs.

-When to send your forms
+How to submit your forms

 Planning Services